Disorder name: Cystic Fibrosis

 Cystic fibrosis (CF) is an Acquiring a trait from one’s parents.
 Most traits, such as eye color or hair color, are inherited from a parent through genes. condition that causes problems with lung function, and also, often, with digestion.
 CF causes thick, sticky mucus and fluids to build up in certain organs in the body, especially the lungs and the This is a large organ behind the stomach.
 One of its jobs is to make digestive enzymes and release them into the small intestine.
 The digestive enzymes are essential for food (carbohydrates, proteins and fats) to be broken down into small enough nutrients to get into the blood.
 Without them, people cannot absorb enough nutrients and will develop malnutrition and poor growth.
 The pancreas also makes the hormone insulin which is needed for glucose (sugar) to leave the blood and get into body cells..
 When glands and organs in the body become blocked, their normal functions slow down or stop working well.
 This results in chronic health problems.

-In people with CF, the thickened mucus that lines the lungs and bronchioles can lead to repeated lung infections.
+In people with CF, the thickened mucus that lines the lungs and The branching airways that lead from the bronchi to the air sacs (alveoli) deep in the lungs.
+Bronchioles are 1 millimeter in diameter or less. can lead to repeated lung infections.
 In people who do not have CF, thin slippery mucus normally lines the nose and the tubes leading to the lungs.
 This mucus has the job of picking up bacteria, viruses, and dirt from the air we breathe and moving them up and out of the lungs.
-The thick, sticky mucus found in people with CF can no longer do this job well.
+The thick, sticky mucus found in people with CF cannot do this job well.
 CF also reduces the immune cells’ ability to fight infections.
 People with CF develop Any condition that lasts for a long period of time or occurs frequently.
 For example, diabetes and hemochromatosis are both chronic conditions. coughing and recurrent lung infections.

 In addition to lung problems, many children with CF also have “This is the lack of pancreatic (digestive) enzymes due to a blocked or a malfunctioning pancreas.
 Lack of digestive enzymes leads to incomplete digestion of food and causes malnutrition..”
 The pancreas is an organ behind the stomach.
 One of its jobs is to make special digestive enzymes that break down the food we eat into nutrients small enough to get into the blood.
 If the pancreas is blocked, the A molecule that helps chemical reactions take place.
 For example, enzymes in the stomach speed up the process of breaking down food.
 Each enzyme can participate in many chemical reactions without changing or being used up. cannot get to the small intestine to do their job.
 Without digestive enzymes, food in the small intestine cannot be broken down properly and nutrients cannot be absorbed.
 This often leads to poor growth and poor weight gain.
 It can also cause sluggishness and This is a condition in which the blood has too few red blood cells or too little hemoglobin, the oxygen carrying molecule in the blood.
 People with anemia are often pale, tired, weak, dizzy and short of breath..
 Because Fat is one of the three main nutrients in food (carbohydrates, fat, protein).
 Some foods that contain fat are butter, margarine, oils, nuts, meats, poultry, fish and some dairy products.
 Extra calories from food are stored as body fat.
 Stored body fat provides the body with a reserve supply of energy. is not absorbed well, it ends up in the stools and causes them to be bulky, lighter in color, and have a stronger odor.